 While KDB Bank does maintain foreign operations, KDB Bank's operations and employees are primarily located in Korea.
 As a result, the vast majority of revenues, profits, assets and liabilities are related to KDB Bank's domestic operations.
-As of December 31, 2017, KDB Bank operated nine overseas branches including KDB NY, as well as five overseas subsidiaries and eight overseas representative offices.
-KDB Capital has one overseas financial services subsidiary.
+As of December 31, 2021, KDB Bank operated ten overseas branches including KDB NY, as well as seven overseas subsidiaries and eight overseas representative offices.

-Domestic and overseas revenue information for the year ended December 31, 2017and non-current assets information as of December 31, 2017 are as follows.
+Domestic and overseas revenue information for the year ended December 31, 2021 and non-current assets information as of December 31, 2021 are as follows.